 While 6,606 Americans ventured to Asia that same year.
-Compared to previous years—with only 5,455 and 10,039 U.S. tourists making the trek to Asia and Europe in 2013—it’s obvious that traveling is popular.
+Compared to previous years—with only 5,455 and 10,039 U.S. tourists making the trek to Asia and Europe in 2013—it’s obvious that travelling is popular.

 Did you know travel improves your creativity?
 Yep, neuroscientists and psychologists have found a relationship between creativity and neuroplasticity—the way your brain is wired.